Livvy Dunne

-Olivia Paige Dunne (born October 1, 2002) is an American influencer and former artistic gymnast.
-She is also a Sports Illustrated swimsuit model and former member of the LSU Tigers women's gymnastics team.
+Olivia Paige Dunne (born October 1, 2002) is an American actress, model, social media personality, and former artistic gymnast.
+She is currently part of the cast of Fox's Baywatch television series and is also a Sports Illustrated swimsuit model and former member of the LSU Tigers women's gymnastics team.
 In 2017, she was named as a member of the US Junior Women's National Team.
 Dunne has a social media following of over 10 million.

 Early life

 Dunne was born on October 1, 2002, in Westwood, New Jersey, and grew up in Hillsdale, New Jersey.
+She is a devout follower of the Christian faith.

-She started her gymnastics training in 2005 at ENA Gymnastics in Paramus, New Jersey.
+Dunne started her gymnastics training in 2005 at ENA Gymnastics in Paramus, New Jersey.
 By the time she was 14 years old, Dunne was homeschooled by her mother, using the Abeka Academy curriculum, while she spent her days training with her coach Craig Zappa at ENA Gymnastics.

 Gymnastics career

 Junior elite

 Dunne made her elite debut at the 2014 American Classic where she finished 28th in the all-around.
 She next competed at the U.S. Classic where she placed 12th in the all-around.
 In 2015, Dunne re-qualified for elite status at the WOGA Classic, where she earned a qualifying score of 52.750 and placed fifth.
 She next competed at the American Classic where she placed eighth and qualified to compete at the 2015 National Championships.
 Dunne competed at the U.S. Classic where she placed 24th in the last round.
 Dunne made her National Championships debut in 2015 where she placed 25th in the all-around.

 Dunne competed at the 2016 American Classic where she finished 27th in the all-around.
 She next competed at the 2016 U.S. Classic where she finished 24th.
 Dunne concluded the season competing at the 2016 National Championships where she finished 12th in the all-around.
 She also placed eighth on balance beam and sixth on floor exercise.
 In March 2017, Dunne was selected for the team to compete at the 2017 City of Jesolo Trophy; as a result she was added to the National Team for the first time.
 She made her international debut there and placed sixth in the all-around.
 Dunne competed at the 2017 U.S. Classic in July where she finished fifth in the all-around.
 At the 2017 National Championships, Dunne finished ninth in the all-around.